Bolideray/Bolideray/README.md

-- 👋 Hi, I’m ray
+- 👋 Hi, I’m ray!!
-- 👀 I’m interested in understanding what im doing...?
+- 👀 I’m interested in learning and understanding more about coding!!
-- 🌱 I’m currently learning pyhton..
-- 💞️ I’m not really looking to collab on anything!
+- 💞️ I’m not really looking to collab?
-- 📫 How to reach me (ray251@icloud.com)
 - 😄 Pronouns: she/he/they
 - ⚡ Fun fact: im still new to all this!!